Last Updated on June 19, 2023 by Rental Recon

 Of course, you’ll want to make sure you’re organized, and that your listing doesn’t drone on and on.
 But your guests will know that you’ve got nothing to hide if you let them know all the details before they book.
 They know what they’re getting, and you create trust between you and your guest.

-Hack #11: Provide a Sofa Bed to Accommodate More Guests
+Host Hack #11: Provide a Sofa Bed to Accommodate More Guests

 A sofa bed is an easy way to increase your Airbnb’s occupancy, and it will lead to more bookings.
-With a sofa bed, your one-bedroom has just been turned into a two-bedroom (technically), and you’ll be able to accommodate your potentials guests’ varied situations.
+With a sofa bed, your one-bedroom has just been turned into a two-bedroom (technically), and you’ll be able to accommodate your potential guests’ varied situations.

-Hack #12: Provide Lightning-Fast Internet Service
+Host Hack #12: Provide Lightning-Fast Internet Service

 These days your guests expect lightning-fast Wifi.
 That’s all there is to it.
 We know that you may not have the ability to provide this access to guests due to your location (maybe you’re in the boondocks and your service is spotty); however, if it’s possible, upgrade to the good stuff: the fastest service possible for your area and a super-fast router like this one.
 Guests will expect it, and you want to be able to deliver.